A control theorem for $p$-adic automorphic forms and Teitelbaum's $\mathcal{L}$-invariant: Introduction

 All computations have been done using a \texttt{Sagemath} implementation (see \cite{sage}) of the algorithms.
 The code builds heavily on the algorithms of Franc and Masdeu and is available on request.
 This article is based on the authors Masters's thesis \cite{mine}.

 The author wishes to thank Gebhard Böckle for suggesting this interesting topic and for his support and encouragement.
 He is grateful to Marc Masdeu, Tommaso Centeleghe and Samuele Anni for many enlightening discussions and their comments on this article.
 The author was supported by the DFG via the Forschergruppe 1920 and the SPP 1489.
 Moreover, part of this work was done during a stay at Concordia University, Montr\'eal funded by a DAAD-Doktorandenstipendium and the author expresses his gratitude to Adrian Iovita and the Mathematics department of Concordia University for their hospitality.
+This is a pre-print of an article published in the Ramanujan Journal.
+The final authenticated version is available online at: \url{http://dx.doi.org/10.1007/s11139-019-00160-1}